Symposium: Ghosts and Spectres – Shadows of History. On the occasion of the Four-Year Anniversary of NTU CCA Singapore

 4.30 – 5.30pm

-Closing Keynote Lecture by Professor Kenneth Dean, Head of Chinese Studies Department, NUS
+Closing Keynote Lecture by Professor Kenneth Dean, Head, Department of Chinese Studies, NUS

 5.45 – 6.30pm

-With introduction by the author and conversation with Dr May Adadol Ingawanij and Dr Roger Nelson
+Introduction by author, David Teh, in conversation with Dr May Adadol Ingawanij and Dr Roger Nelson

 7.00 – 8.00pm